Skip to content

 • Tax Calculation - The tax record may show a breakdown of tax calculations, noting applicable exemptions.

-• Owner Information - The record must show the owner's information, such as name and contact details.
+• Owner Information - The record must include the owner's information, such as name and contact details.
 The owner is liable if taxes are unpaid.

 • Property Information - The document will identify the property, noting the parcel or lot number, size, and physical address.